EU GMP Certification for Cannabis: Top 3 Benefits

 Current Regulations Against Ionizing Radiation

 Germany’s medical marijuana program was launched in 2017 and its recreational program in 2023.
 Despite both programs being limited, the country still has to import the majority of the cannabis it sells from Canada, the Netherlands, Australia, Portugal, Macedonia and Malta because of domestic production caps on the three licensed cannabis producers in Germany.
 To help protect their consumers from imported cannabis that’s been treated with ionizing radiation, the country has implemented AMradV regulations.
-These rules require cultivators to obtain a license for each strain treated with ionizing radiation, costing € 5,000 and 8-10 months in processing time per registration.
+These rules require cultivators to obtain a license for each strain treated with ionizing radiation, costing € 4,500 and around 12 months in processing time per registration.

 Likewise, in Canada, cultivators using ionizing decontamination to clean their cannabis must label each product with the Radura, the international symbol that indicates a product has been irradiated.[1]
 Recent trends show Canadian consumers starting to steer clear of cannabis labeled with the Radura because, by Canadian law, if cannabis has been treated with ionizing radiation, it cannot be considered or labeled as organic.

 In the United States, cannabis regulators in Nevada have been in discussion for two years about whether or not to label cannabis products that have been treated with ionizing radiation with the Radura symbol.
-They’re considering the FDA’s current guidelines on labeling food treated with ionizing radiation, which requires the Radura symbol, though a final decision has yet to be made.
+They’re considering the USDA’s current guidelines on labeling food treated with ionizing radiation, which requires the Radura symbol, though a final decision has yet to be made.

 Essentially, across the globe, ionizing cannabis remediation costs the cultivator more money in labeling, licensing, and consumer satisfaction.